Mobile intensive care ambulance: MICA paramedics

 MICA paramedics are extremely highly trained and experienced medical professionals.
-As with all Australian paramedics they hold either an advanced diploma of health science (paramedic) (which can be converted to a degree level by off-campus studies), or other recognised bachelor's degree, and then do extra study to the MICA level.
+As with all Australian and New Zealand paramedics they hold either an advanced diploma of health science (paramedic) (which can be converted to a degree level by off-campus studies), or other recognised bachelor's degree, and then do extra study to the MICA level.

 MICA paramedics must also complete a graduate diploma in emergency healthcare.
 This requires concurrent employment with ambulance services in a clinical role and at least two years post-qualification experience as a paramedic in the service.
 While also working as a paramedic the student must complete a year’s worth of course work on advance emergency health.
 Paramedics may also choose to complete a Masters in Emergency Health (paramedic).
 However, this focuses more on research, emergency services management and community health rather than frontline clinical care.

 Working as a paramedic, whether it be MICA or ALS (advanced life support), can be extremely emotionally taxing.